-To help the process, I designed a music sign-out sheet template which you can download below.
+To help the process, I designed a music sign-out sheet template which you can download for free below.
 When you enter the students’ names, they will automatically be copied onto the second half of the page.
 There is room for 20 pieces of music on each page.

 Here’s how I use them….

 Music Sign-Out Procedure

 When new music is being passed out, section leaders are given the responsibility of:

 - Finding the sign-out sheet for their section.
 These are kept in a binder at the front of the room (as well as rehearsal attendance, textbook sign-outs, etc.).